jesus-333/Dynamic-PyTorch-Net/README.md

 * *dropout_list*: list of float.
 Specify the dropout probability for each layer.
 If the entry for the corresponding layer is -1 no dropout will be used.
 It must have a length of *layers_cnn* + *layers_ff* + 1.
 In case you need only the cnn section ist must have the length *layers_cnn* (*add_flatten_layer* = False) or *layers_cnn + 1* (*add_flatten_layer* = True).
 In case you need only the feed-forward section ist must have the length *layers_ff*.
 * *bias_list*: list of bool.
 Specify if use or not the bias for the current layer (for both cnn section and feed-forward section).
 It must have a length of *layers_cnn* + *layers_ff* + 1.
 In case you need only the cnn section ist must have the length *layers_cnn* (*add_flatten_layer* = False) or *layers_cnn + 1* (*add_flatten_layer* = True).
 In case you need only the feed-forward section ist must have the length *layers_ff*.

-N.B.
 For more info about the various activation function or search for new activaion read this [link](https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity).

+*P.S.*: In the general case, when the list have a length of *layers_cnn* + *layers_ff* + 1 the last element is ignored.
+The needed for the +1 is due to flatten layer.

 ## Network and Features visualization
 The class is also provided with a method called *printNetwork()* that print all the structure of the network showing also the "depth" of each layer (pay attention that every transformation of the input will increase the depth of one... for example if we have a convolution followed by a normalizationa and an activation the convolution will be at depth 0, the normalization at depth 1 and the activation at depth 2).